Ronald McNeill, 1st Baron Cushendun: Cushendun and Glenmona House

-From 1910, McNeill resided, when not in London, at Glenmona House in Cushendun, the coastal village in the Glens of Antrim in County Antrim from which he later took his title.
+From 1910, McNeill resided, when not in London, at Glenmona House (also known as Glenmona Lodge) in Cushendun, the coastal village in the Glens of Antrim in the north-east of County Antrim, from which he later took his title.
 He was burnt out of the house in 1922, having a replacement built that was designed by Clough Williams-Ellis.
 The village also contains buildings designed by Williams-Ellis, built in memory of Lord Cushendun's Cornish wife, Maud, who died in 1925.

 Family

-In 1884, the future Lord Cushendun married Elizabeth Maud Bolitho (sister of William Bolitho), a Cornishwoman and Christian Scientist.
+In 1884, he married Elizabeth Maud Bolitho (sister of William Bolitho), a Cornishwoman and Christian Scientist.
 They had three daughters: Esther Rose, Loveday Violet, and Mary Morvenna Bolitho (who married Major Philip Le Grand Gribble, military correspondent and memoirist).
 After Elizabeth's death in 1925 he married Catherine Sydney Louisa Margesson in 1930.
 She survived him, dying in 1939.
 Lord Cushendun died in Cushendun in October 1934, aged 73, when the barony became extinct.